January 30, 2026 (5mo ago)

 # Deploy

-bunx @temps-sdk/cli deploy my-api -b main -e production -y
+bunx @temps-sdk/cli deploy my-fastapi-api -b main -e production -y

 # Set environment variable

-bunx @temps-sdk/cli environments vars set -e production KEY "value"
+bunx @temps-sdk/cli environments vars set SECRET_KEY "value" -e production

 # Scale replicas

-bunx @temps-sdk/cli environments scale -e production --replicas 3
+bunx @temps-sdk/cli environments scale -e production -r 3

 bunx @temps-sdk/cli domains add -d api.example.com

 Ready to deploy your FastAPI app?
-Get started at temps.sh or run:
+Get started at temps.sh — self-host for free (Apache 2.0) or use Temps Cloud at ~$6/mo with no per-seat fees: